Dental care for your pet

-Dental care is important for your pets just as it is for you!
-Like us, cats and dogs develop a slimy film on their teeth daily which they cannot brush off like we can.
-Ideally, we want to brush our pets teeth every 24 hours to remove this plaque.
-Within 36 hours the slimy film calcifies into tartar otherwise known as ‘calculus.’
+Dental care is important for your pets, just as it is for you!
+Like us, cats and dogs develop a slimy film on their teeth daily, which they cannot brush off like we can.
+Ideally, you want to brush your pet’s teeth every 24 hours to remove this plaque.
+Within 36 hours, the slimy film calcifies into tartar otherwise known as calculus.
 This calculus cannot be manually brushed off and will require ultrasonic professional scaling to remove.
-This is why it is important to brush our pets teeth as often as we can to reduce periodontal disease .progression and prevent dental disease.
+This is why it is important to brush your pet’s teeth as often as you can to reduce periodontal disease.

-Many people wonder what to use when brushing their pets teeth.
-Human toothpaste is not safe as it contains many chemicals that are unsafe to swallow and unfortunately, we cannot tell our pets to gargle and spit!
-Pet safe toothpastes are available both at your regular Veterinary hospital and pet stores.
-They are available in many flavours such as chicken, beef, or vanilla-mint.
-It is generally recommended to start with a meaty flavour so your pet learns that teeth brushing gives them a tasty treat so you can slowly increase frequency and get regular compliance from your pets.
+Many people wonder what to use when brushing their pet’s teeth.
+Human toothpaste is not safe, as it contains many chemicals that are unsafe to swallow.
+Unfortunately, we cannot tell our pets to gargle and spit!
+Pet safe toothpaste is available both at your regular veterinary hospital and pet store and is available in many flavours such as chicken, beef, or vanilla-mint.
+It is generally recommended to start with a meaty flavour, so your pet learns that teeth brushing gives them a tasty treat.
+You can slowly increase the frequency of brushing and get regular compliance from your pets.

 Some pets are very stubborn and refuse to let their owners handle their mouth or face.
 Although brushing is considered the gold standard, there are many products available that can help prevent dental disease.
 Some products include water additives, dental treats, and dry food.
-Many products are studied and proven to be effective by the Veterinary Oral Health Council so when deciding on what product is ideal for our pet it is recommended to look at the list of VOHC approved products for both dogs and cats which are available at your Veterinary hospital, pet stores, and some grocery stores.
+Many products are studied and proven to be effective by the Veterinary Oral Health Council, so when deciding on what product is ideal for our pet it is recommended to look at the list of VOHC approved products for both dogs and cats.
+These products are available at your Veterinary hospital, pet stores, and even some grocery stores.
 Try a variety of things to see what your pet likes and what works best for them.